Louis de Branges de Bourcia: Controversial claims of solutions to unsolved problems

-Li released a purported proof of the Riemann hypothesis in the arXiv in July 2008.
-It was retracted a few days later, after several mainstream mathematicians exposed a crucial flaw, in a display of interest that his former advisor's claimed proofs have apparently not enjoyed so far.
+Li released a claimed proof of the Riemann hypothesis in the arXiv in July 2008, but it was retracted a few days later, after several mainstream mathematicians exposed a crucial flaw, in a display of interest that his former advisor's claimed proofs have apparently not enjoyed so far.

-Meanwhile, the apology has become a diary of sorts, in which he also discusses the historical context of the Riemann hypothesis, and how his personal story is intertwined with the proofs.
+Meanwhile, the "apology" has become a diary of sorts, in which he also discusses the historical context of the Riemann hypothesis, and how his personal story is intertwined with the proofs.
 He signs his papers and preprints as "Louis de Branges", and is always cited this way.
 However, he does seem interested in his de Bourcia ancestors, and discusses the origins of both families in the Apology.

 The particular analysis tools he has developed, although largely successful in tackling the Bieberbach conjecture, have been mastered by only a handful of other mathematicians (many of whom have studied under de Branges).
-This poses another difficulty to verification of his current work, which is largely self-contained: most research papers de Branges chose to cite in his purported proof of the Riemann hypothesis were written by himself over a period of forty years.
-During most of his working life, he published articles as the sole author.
+This poses another difficulty to verification of his current work, which is largely self-contained: most research papers de Branges chose to cite in his claimed proof of the Riemann hypothesis were written by himself over a period of forty years.
+During most of his working life he published articles as the sole author.

 The Riemann hypothesis is one of the deepest problems in all of mathematics.
 It is one of the six unsolved Millennium Prize Problems.
-A simple search in the arXiv will yield several claims of proofs, some of them by mathematicians working at academic institutions, that remain unverified and are usually dismissed by mainstream scholars.
+A simple search in the arXiv yields several claims of proofs, some of them by mathematicians working at academic institutions, that remain unverified and are usually dismissed by mainstream scholars.
 A few of those have even cited de Branges' preprints in their references, which means that his work has not gone completely unnoticed.
 This shows that de Branges' apparent estrangement is not an isolated case, but he is probably the most renowned professional to have a current unverified claim.

-Two named concepts arose out of de Branges' work.
-An entire function satisfying a particular inequality is called a de Branges function.
-Given a de Branges function, the set of all entire functions satisfying a particular relationship to that function, is called a de Branges space.
+Two named concepts arose out of de Branges' work: an entire function satisfying a particular inequality is called a de Branges function; given a de Branges function, the set of all entire functions satisfying a particular relationship to that function, is called a de Branges space.

-He has released another preprint on his site that claims to solve a measure problem due to Stefan Banach.
+He released another preprint on his Web site that claims to solve a measure problem due to Stefan Banach.